stilinskii/mini_programs/README.md

-# mini_projects
+# mini_programs
 *practicing learning Java by making some programs*

-These projects are not related to each other and have their own README files in their source folders.
+These programs are not related to each other and have their own README files in their source folders.
 Please go check for more details.